rust1cean/inact/README.md

 ## Notes

-- Higher-order functions replace structures
+- Higher-order functions replaces structures
 - Higher-order functions have no variables
 - Side-effects for holidays😁